-The method of flow control specified in this section allows the TPM to insert a wait 2830 state to hold off the transfer.
+- 2830 The method of flow control specified in this section allows the TPM to insert a wait state to hold off the transfer.
 Additionally, each transaction will provide, as part of the packet preceding the address, a transaction size.
 This allows a TPM vendor to implement more advanced mechanisms of flow control.
-For example, if the south a write of 32 bytes TPM_XData_FIFO initiates to the TPM_CRB_DATA_BUFFER, the TPM can read the size of the transfer and, if it does not 2835 have 32 bytes of open space in its buffer, it would insert a wait state.
-Alternatively, the TPM could accept the transaction if it had a 64-byte buffer with only 8 bytes of The TPM vendor isn't required to verify transaction sizes before resorting to the flow control mechanism specified here.
-The TPM may choose to ignore the flow control method and choose to insert wait states, as defined here, if their 2840 buffer is not currently empty.
+For example, if the south bridge initiates a write of 32 bytes to the TPM\XData\FIFO or the - bridge initiates a write of 32 bytes to the TPM\XData\FIFO or the TPM\CRB\DATA\BUFFER, the TPM can read the size of the transfer and, if it does not have 32 bytes of open space in its buffer, it would insert a wait state.
+Alternatively, the TPM could accept the transaction if it had a 64-byte buffer with only 8 bytes of data present.
+The TPM vendor isn't required to verify transaction sizes before resorting to the flow control mechanism specified here.
+The TPM may choose to ignore the flow control method and choose to insert wait states, as defined here, if their - 2840 the flow control method and choose to insert wait states, as defined here, if their buffer is not currently empty.
 This will have a performance impact on larger transaction sizes, but should pose no issue with 4-byte or 8-byte transfers.
 Byte level flow control was not considered, as the overhead of allowing flow control between each byte is too high with almost no benefit.

 To allow flexibility for larger size transactions in the future, south bridges are likely to have limited, if any, HW checking on the size of accesses to the TPM address space.
 If the south bridge receives a transaction for any size from 1 byte to 64 bytes that doesn't cross a 64-byte boundary, it may choose to accept and issue that transaction to the TPM on SPI as received.
 The TPM, if it doesn't insert a wait state at the designated point must accept the transaction, as long as it doesn't cross a register boundary.
-If the transaction crosses a register boundary, the TPM may choose to accept all of the data and discard the data that exceeds the size limit for that register as long as doing so does not cause a change to the state of any adjacent register.
-The flow control specified in this specification defines a transaction structure for SPI consisting of 1 byte of command (including direction of transfer and transaction size), 3B of address, followed by the transaction data (either write data from the south bridge to the TPM or read data from the TPM to the south bridge).
+If the transaction crosses a register boundary, the TPM may choose to

+- accept all of the data and discard the data that exceeds the size limit for that register as long as doing so does not cause a change to the state of any adjacent register.
+The flow control specified in this specification defines a transaction structure for SPI consisting of 1 byte of command (including direction of transfer and transaction size), - 3B of address, followed by the transaction data (either write data from the south bridge to the TPM or read data from the TPM to the south bridge).
 The TPM may insert wait states following receipt of the address.
-The south bridge will monitor the MISO line on the rising edge of the clock in the window following transmission of the last bit of the address.
+The south bridge will monitor the MISO line on the rising edge of the clock in the window following transmission of the - 2860 last bit of the address.
 The TPM, in order to insert a wait state, drives the MISO line low (0) on the falling edge of the previous clock (clock in which the last bit of address is driven by the south bridge).
 The TPM would continue to drive MISO line in 8-bit increments until it is ready to receive or transmit data.
 The south bridge polls the MISO line every 8 clocks until it sees a 1, then it either starts to transmit data or expects to receive data on the next falling clock edge.